isolver/ioHub/docs/iohub/installation.rst

 #. msgpack: It's like JSON. but fast and small. ( pip install msgpack-python )
 #. greenlet: The greenlet package is a spin-off of Stackless, a version of CPython that supports micro-threads called "tasklets". ( pip install greenlet )
-#. pytables: PyTables is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data. ( pip install tables )
+#. pytables: PyTables is a package for managing hierarchical data sets and designed to efficiently and easily cope with extremely large amounts of data. ( pip install tables )

 ioHub Package Installation
 ++++++++++++++++++++++++++++++

 There is currently no python package installer for ioHub, so to install the ioHub package itself, the iohub source directory can simply be copied to a location in your Python Path.
-The site-packages directory of your Python installation is a guarenteed place that will work.
+The site-packages directory of your Python installation is a guaranteed place that will work.

 To do so: